Reflecting on 9/11: How the attack upped safety at nuclear power plants throughout Carolinas

 HUNTERSVILLE, N.C.
-(FOX 46) – Not far off the shores of Lake Norman, atoms are split at the McGuire Nuclear Power Plant, providing electricity to millions across the Carolinas.
+(FOX 46 CHARLOTTE) – Not far off the shores of Lake Norman, atoms are split at the McGuire Nuclear Power Plant, providing electricity to millions across the Carolinas.

 “To do that, our operators and our workers here have to have a high level of knowledge and a high degree of confidence that they can operate under any situation,” Operations Manager Brent Bare said.